 So, this is an important step you should not ignore.

-3- Preparation for paint
+3- Preparation of paint

 Painting preparation prepares the foundation for the entire house painting.

-If this is done correctly then everything else will go well and reach its fullest potential.
+If this is done correctly, then everything else will go well and reach its fullest potential.

-If you get a painter who does it in a hurry or incorrectly, even if you used the best paint it will end up cracking, peeling, or cheeping easily as soon as it is dry.
+If you get a painter who does it in a hurry or incorrectly, even if you used the best paint, it will end up cracking, peeling, or cheeping easily as soon as it is dry.

 4- Public liability insurance